 - In a seperate medium bowl sift flour, salt, spices and baking soda.
 Stir well.

 - Working in 2 batches add dry mixture to wet.
-Mix just until mixed making sure to scrape down sides of bowl.
+Mix just until incorporated making sure to scrape down sides of bowl.

 - Stir in apples and nuts.